cliffByte/my-palika-privacy-policy/index.md

     Basic Profile Information**: Such as your full name, email address, and profile picture, as provided by the third-party authentication provider.
     Authentication Tokens**: Used to verify your identity and maintain your session.

+    ## Domain Verification

+    To enhance our services and ensure the security of our users, we have verified our domain(s) with Google Search Console.
+This verification process helps us maintain the integrity of our application and protect our users' data.
+We are committed to complying with all necessary verification requirements to provide a safe and reliable user experience.

 Usage Data